Recent Matters of Particular Interest

 As always, we are regularly working on an array of claims of all sizes arising out of insurance firm, financial services firm and brokerage firm misconduct.
 Such claims are routinely based on consumer protection laws, securities laws, misrepresentations, and unsuitable/inappropriate recommendations, excessive trading, and unauthorized trading, among other violations.
 At any given point in time, however, we may see particular types of matters that predominate.
-At present, we are seeing an emphasis in the following types of matters:
+In the recent past, we saw the following types of matters:

 Alternative Investments Cases